sap-tutorials/Tutorials/tutorials/iot-cf-send-commands-mqtt/iot-cf-send-commands-mqtt.md

     }
     ```

-    > Note:
-    >  Supported data types are: integer, long, float, double, boolean, string, binary, and date.
-For more information, please refer to section [Device Model](https://help.sap.com/viewer/2f1daa938df84fd090fa2a4da6e4bc05/Cloud/en-US/41c5d53fee864f2482b965cf4127a730.html) in the *Introduction*.
+    >Supported data types are: integer, long, float, double, boolean, string, binary, and date.
+For more information, please refer to section [Device Model](https://help.sap.com/viewer/2f1daa938df84fd090fa2a4da6e4bc05/Cloud/en-US/41c5d53fee864f2482b965cf4127a730.html) in the **Introduction**.
-    >
-    >

-9. Paste the modified *JSON string* in the *Example Value* field for the POST request.
+9. Paste the modified **JSON string** in the **Example Value** field for the POST request.

-    ```bash
+    ```JSON
     {
     "name": "MyCapability",
       "properties": [